How to Get a Diagnostic Evaluation

 By Dr. Laurie Stephens

 The prospect of seeking out a diagnostic evaluation for a child can seem overwhelming and scary to many parents.
-Most parents say that they did not even know what their first steps should be.
+Most parents say when they first suspect something is different about their child’s development, they do not even know what their first steps should be.
 As with many areas of getting services for children with Autism Spectrum Disorders, the exact procedure to getting a diagnosis may vary from state to state.
 Below you will find the general guidelines to follow to ensure that a child receives the most accurate diagnosis.

 I) Talking with Your Pediatrician